DEFRA/ffc-techspike-authentication/README.md

 |DEFRAID_SIGNOUT_REDIRECT_URL| A URL to redirect the user after a successful sign-out.
 This needs to be supplied to DEFRA Customer Identity.
 |DEFRAID_SIGNOUT_URL| The end_session_endpoint found within the OpenID connect configuration document

+ > For more information please browse the Technical Onboarding Guide for Core Service.
+This is supplied by DEFRA Customer Identity

 ## Generate a self-signed certificate to run application on https

 ```